 A theoretical shortcut claims equivalence of high-integrity technical systems with perfect products and services.
 The best way to end up in perfectness would be to start in perfectness and never leave the path of perfectness until the end.
 This first-time-right approach has a number of downsides.
 First, it fosters overconfidence in human capabilities, processes, methods and tools.
 Second, it leads to a pronounced blame game culture.
 If something is not perfect, there must be a single point of failure.
 The purpose of the root cause analysis is then primarily to find someone guilty.
 Third, if assurance activities would never reveal any issues, no evidence for process quality would ever be generated beyond personal and team affirmations.
 Fourth, the engineering of innovative systems is interlocked with re-shaping existing language and generating new language.
 The perfectness level of Gestalt qualities at the end of development is higher than at the beginning.
 Successful systems engineering is a one-way road towards perfection, fully in the literal sense.
 The perfect world illusion provides an excellent opportunity to remind Henry Louis Mencken (1880-1956): “For every problem there is an answer that is clear, simple and … wrong.”

-Imagine you are in charge of the technical approval of a high-integrity technical system with required fail-operative capabilities since a total loss of function shall be extremely improbable due its catastrophic impacts.
+Imagine you are in charge of the technical approval of a high-integrity technical system with required fail-operative capabilities since a total loss of function shall be extremely improbable due to its catastrophic impacts.
 An independent certification authority has tasked you because of your expertise and experience.
 For sure, you will take the job seriously as you know your recommendation may have a bunch of severe consequences.
 You have granted access to all product data generated during development and auditing rights regarding the engineering team comprising more than hundred engineers from various engineering and other scientific disciplines, partly with specific skills on a high level of excellence.
 Let us now discuss how to proceed.

 At first, the vast amount of product data just seems like a huge haystack.
 Your job is to search for needles and to evaluate their potential to hurt somebody.
 A sound starting point is the configuration baseline.
 The configuration baseline refers to the product data saying what the product is.
 Furthermore, all omissions recording inconsistencies in the product data are mandatory content in order to ensure consistency of the configuration baseline in total.
 Evaluating the system architecture, the system functions and the allocation of system functions to system elements is essential for understanding the system.
 From validation and verification data you extract the criticality of functions and system elements.
 For two reasons, the omissions are important.
 First, certain patterns may be recognisable identifying critical technical issues and process steps.
 Second, the reasonability of allowances and limitations in response to individual omissions or the complete set of omissions needs to be assessed carefully and completely.
 Unsatisfactory assessment results are a clear no-go and lead to a denial of technical approval.